nordic-institute/harmony-smp/cipa-core/Implementation/java/cipa-peppol-types/src/main/resources/truststore/readme.txt

     under either the MPL or the EUPL License.
 ====

+global-truststore.jks is the global trust store for PEPPOL global-truststore-openpeppol.jks is the global trust store for OpenPEPPOL

 This global truststore works for SMP and AP.

 The contained aliases are: